Mansfield City Schools

 Section II: Writing and Evidence Guidelines

 Responses must reflect excellence in the given area

 the Standards for Ohio Educators, as well as the enclosed list of examples of

 1. Respond to each of the following prompts for each

 criterion in two to three pages, not to exceed 12 total pages.

-2. Responses must include references to the Ohio Standards for the
+2. Responses must include references to the Ohio

 evidence must be submitted to support responses.

-3. The Recommendation Form is to be completed and signed by two
+3. The Recommendation Form is to be completed and

 4. Responses may not exceed 12 total pages of text and

 their work based on the response provided for each criterion.